DoronAvitan93/My-Expenses/README.md

 Expenses system - Java Spring + TypeScript & React <br/>
 Loved the backend & frontend sides

+Using clearDB for DataBase, Using firebase and heroku to deploy.

 Simple expenses system + year filter to manage your expenses
 ------------------